Bachelor of Psychological Science

 The 10-credit-point undergraduate Psychology sequence consists of two units at level 1, HPS111 and HPS121; five units at level 2, HPS201, HPS202, HPS203 and HPS204; plus four units at level 3, HPS301, HPS307, HPS308 and HPS310.

 Students may also choose to take a limited sequence in psychology of 6 or 8 credit points (depending on the requirements of their course).
 These sequences are designed as terminal studies in psychology to complement other studies within an award.
 They do not meet the 10-credit-point requirement for entry into fourth-year studies in psychology; nor will they lead to professional qualifications in psychology.
 However, these requirements may be met by completing additional psychology units, either as single-unit enrolments or via the Graduate Diploma of Psychological Studies.

 For details of the campus on which the unit is offered, please refer to the Unit Descriptions section of the Handbook.
-Off campus students may apply to enrol in on campus units.
-The fourth-year programs, however, are only available in the on campus mode.
-Students studying in both on and off campus modes may apply for entry to either the Honours or Graduate Diploma of Psychology programs.
+Cloud (online) students may apply to enrol in campus units.
+The fourth-year programs, however, are only available in campus mode.
+Students studying in both campus and cloud (online) modes may apply for entry to either the Honours or Graduate Diploma of Psychology programs.

 Tracking your application

 If you have already applied and wish to enquire about your application please refer to the relevant area through which you originally applied.

 - If you applied through a Deakin representative please contact your representative.

 - If you applied through a Deakin International office please contact firstname.lastname@example.org